tdesert/algolia-poc/README.md

 ## Indexing cities
-Use the `script/fetch_cities.rb` script to populate your Algolia index with a list of cities retrieved from [http://geonames.org](http://geonames.org):
+Use `script/fetch_cities.rb` to populate your Algolia index with a list of cities retrieved from [http://geonames.org](http://geonames.org):

 	./fetch_cities.rb